TI-Toolkit/tokens-wiki/tokens/Then.md

 ## Memory Leaks

-Each time the program enters an `If-Then` block, the calculator uses 35+(size of the condition) bytes of memory to keep track of the block.
-This memory is given back to you as soon as the program reaches an [End](/end) statement.
+Each time the program enters an <tt>If-Then</tt> block, the calculator uses 35+(size of the condition) bytes of memory to keep track of the block.
+This memory is given back to you as soon as the program reaches an <tt><a href="/end">End</a></tt> statement.
 This isn't really a problem unless you're low on RAM, or have a lot of nested If-Then statements.
-However, if you use [Goto](/goto) to jump out of such a statement, you lose those bytes for as long as the program is running — and if you keep doing this, you might easily run out of memory, resulting in [ERR:MEMORY](/errors#memory).
+However, if you use <tt><a href="/goto">Goto</a></tt> to jump out of such a statement, you lose those bytes for as long as the program is running — and if you keep doing this, you might easily run out of memory, resulting in [ERR:MEMORY](/errors#memory).

 ## Optimization

 As far as the TI-BASIC interpreter is concerned, a value of 0 is false, and any other value is true.
-We can use a numerical expression rather than a conditional one in the condition of the `If` statement in a case like the following:
+We can use a numerical expression rather than a conditional one in the condition of the <tt>If</tt> statement in a case like the following:

 ```ti-basic
 :If A≠0